 Imagine riding a single wave for three minutes that runs for nearly a mile on a good south swell.
 A ride so long that your unconditioned legs are exhausted and trembling halfway through.
 The local peanut gallery smirks as you decide your legs have had enough for one ride and you disgracefully cut it short.
-Welcome to Pavones–one of the longest left hand point breaks in the world.
+Welcome to Pavones–one of the longest left-hand point breaks in the world.

 But don’t get your hopes up too high just yet.
-Pavones only works during south swell season which is normally from around May through October, and even during the prime time you can get skunked and go weeks without waves.
+Pavones only works during the south swell season which is normally from around May through October, and even during the prime time you can get skunked and go weeks without waves.

 It also ain’t no walk through the park getting there.
-It’s about a ten hour drive from San Jose, with the last two hours requiring a 4-wheel drive and someone who knows where they’re going and what they’re doing.
+It’s about a ten-hour drive from San Jose, with the last two hours requiring a 4-wheel drive and someone who knows where they’re going and what they’re doing.
 The roads in southern Costa Rica are not suitable for the inexperienced or unfamiliar tourist.

 On the north side of Golfo Dulce is Matapalo.
-A right hander with a ton of potential but less consistency than its world famous neighbor across the gulf.
+A right-hander with a ton of potential but less consistency than its world-famous neighbor across the gulf.
 This area is mostly remote jungle and lacks general western amenities.
 But have no fear- just three hours up the coast is Dominical, a beautiful mountainous little beach town with all of the western amenities that you’ll ever need.

 The two main breaks in the area are Cahuita and Salsa Brava.
 Cahuita has a few reef and beach breaks on offer and Salsa Brava is one of the heaviest barreling reef breaks in Costa Rica.
-When a good swell is hitting town, you can count on any of these reefs, breach breaks and points to come along with heavy crowds.
+When a good swell is hitting town, you can count on any of these reefs, beach breaks and points to come along with heavy crowds.
 And of course, the locals and expats have it wired and are known to be a fairly territorial bunch.

 Being respectful, aware, and street smart are a must for navigating the nuances of this tough but beautiful region of surf in Costa Rica.
 There are other fun breaks up and down the coast but be sure to exercise caution and get the lowdown on rocks and sea life before paddling out anywhere.